All articles

 Ymkje Wideman-van der Laan

-10 Things a Grandmother of a Child with Autism Would Like Other Children to Know About Autism
+10 Things a Grandmother of an Autistic Child Would Like Other Children to Know About Autism

-AUTISM AWARENESS AND ACCEPTANCE TO PREVENT BULLYING There has been a lot of talk about Autism Awareness and Acceptance through the years, and while we still have a ways to go, much has improved since...
+Autism Awareness and Acceptance to Prevent Bullying There has been a lot of talk about Autism Awareness and Acceptance through the years, and while we still have a ways to go, much has improved since my grandson was first diagnosed as autistic in 2009.
+At that time, I knew next

 YW